Henry E. Erwin

 Henry Eugene Erwin Sr. (May 8, 1921 – January 16, 2002) was a United States Army Air Forces airman and a recipient of the U.S. military's highest decoration—the Medal of Honor—for his actions in World War II.
 He earned the award as a staff sergeant and radio operator aboard a B-29 Superfortress in the Asia-Pacific theater.
 During a 1945 bombing mission over Koriyama, Japan, a white phosphorus bomb prematurely ignited in his aircraft and seriously wounded him.
 As smoke filled the plane, he picked up the burning device and carried it through the aircraft to the cockpit where he tossed it out a window.
 Although he suffered severe burns, he successfully saved his plane and all crew members aboard by disposing of the incendiary/smoke-generating bomb.
+He is the first and only Boeing B-29 Superfortress crew member to receive the Medal of Honor.

 Military service

 Erwin was born on May 8, 1921, in Adamsville, Alabama.
 Like many of his generation, he grew up in poverty and lost his father at an early age.
 However, he had a very strong religious faith, which he discussed on a History Channel documentary on Medal of Honor recipients in 1999.
 Erwin said, "I called on the Lord to help me and He has never let me down".
 Erwin joined the Army Reserve from nearby Bessemer on July 27, 1942.
 Called to active duty as an aviation cadet in the Army Air Forces on February 3, 1943, he trained as a pilot in Ocala, Florida, but washed out due to "flying deficiency".
 He was instead transferred to technical school at Keesler Air Force Base, Mississippi, as a private first class in July of that year.
 He completed further radio operator and radio mechanic training in Sioux Falls, South Dakota, and Madison, Wisconsin, until his graduation in 1944.

 Assigned to the 52d Bombardment Squadron, 29th Bombardment Group, Twentieth Air Force, in Dalhart, Texas, Erwin and his unit left for the Asia-Pacific theater in early 1945.
 From February 25 to April 1 of that year, they participated in a series of unescorted bombing strikes against cities in the heart of Japan.
 For these missions, Erwin, by then a staff sergeant, received two Air Medals.
 Erwin served as a radio operator gunner during his time in the service.
 He was medically discharged from the Army Air Force on October 27, 1947, having served 5 years, 2 months, and 12 days.
 During World War II, he participated in the Air Raids on Japan campaign and the Western Pacific campaign.